no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 A little research showed that a mile or so away was a great coffee shop, so we headed in that direction.
 Wanting to stretch out our legs a little and get some fresh air, we decided to walk.
 It was a bit brisk and somewhat overcast.

-The cute coffee shop we headed to is called 49th Parallel and we entered it with our stomach’s grumbling.
+The cute coffee shop we headed to is called 49th Parallel

 They share space with Lucky’s Doughnuts – and why wouldn’t that be the case?
 Good coffee and good doughnuts belong within whispering distance of one another.